ESIPFed/QueryAnalyticsOfBigClimateData/README.md

 # Prototye

-The web portal can be accessed and tested at: http://gis.cas.sc.edu/scovas
+The web portal can be accessed at: http://gis.cas.sc.edu/scovas

 https://gidbusc.github.io/SCOVAS/